 Secure Asset Fund for Users (SAFU)

 Secure Asset Fund for Users is an emergency insurance fund.
 On the 3rd of July, 2018, Binance announced the Secure Asset Fund for Users.

 Segregated Witness (SegWit)

 A process where the transaction signatures are separated from bitcoin transactions.
 Allowing more transactions to fit within one block.

-Smart contracts are automated contracts that trigger certain action when predetermined conditions are met.
+Automated contracts that trigger certain action when predetermined conditions are met.
 It works like "If…then" conditions as for instance, it needs condition C met before money can be transferred from A to B.

 A type of cryptocurrency that is designed to maintain a stable value, rather than experiencing significant price changes.

 A two-way communication channel between two users or nodes on a network, or between a user and a service.

 A computer or virtual machine that operates at the highest level of currently possible computing power.